jch/github-deprecation/README.md

 ## TODO

+* lazy load requires
+* rename to github-deprecation.
+Note singular spelling to match with ActiveSupport::Deprecation
 * better way to test with octokit
 * pluggable background job backends.
 Would be nice to use Rails Queue API
 * bin/github-access-token prompts for user/pass and returns an access token